Fort Bend County will proceed with the 2022 Fireworks Season. Please mail or hand deliver application(s) and payment to the Fire Marshal's Office.

-Everyone enjoys fireworks, especially in the festive Fourth of July season.
+Everyone enjoys fireworks, especially in the festive seasons.
 But consumers need to be careful about where they buy their fireworks.
 The National Council on Fireworks Safety (NCFS) recommends that you only buy consumer fireworks from a licensed store, tent or stand.
 Never buy fireworks from an individual's house or from someone on the street.
 Such devices are likely illegal explosives or professional (1.3G) fireworks that can seriously injure you.
 All Fireworks stands selling fireworks in Fort Bend County are required to have a current permit from the Fire Marshal's office.

 Safety and responsibility are important with fireworks.
 If a fire starts from fireworks, it can impact the community and residences of Fort Bend County.
 If the fire is found to be started intentionally, and damages the property of another, you may be subject to the charge of Arson with a possible penalty of 2-20 years in prison and a fine not to exceed $10,000.00.
 You may also be held civilly liable for damages.

 Although fireworks and celebrations go together, especially during the holiday season, they can be dangerous when used improperly; causing serious burn and eye injuries.